zifeo/Etymap/README.md

 ## License

 The project is licensed under MIT.
-Datasets follow their respective licensing schemes and are not be assimilated to the processing.
+Datasets follow their respective licensing schemes and are not assimilated to the processing.